ISISComputingGroup/ibex_developers_manual/doc/processes/instrument_details/ENGIN-X-Instrument-Details.md

 {#enginx_noteHuber}
 ##### Note: Huber #####
 2-degree of freedom Eulerian cradle.
 The Huber can be driven from a Galil.
-Gareth has created a VI to control this via SECI.

 {#enginx_noteTheodolite}
 ##### Note: Theodolite #####